tobilg/facebook-events-by-location-core/README.md

-# Search Facebook events by location
+# Search Facebook events by location, distance and search terms

 As Facebook has discontinued the FQL query API for all apps created after 2014-04-30, it has gotten much more complicated to get public Facebook events by passing a location.